Watchdog says Capitol Police deficient at monitoring threats - WTMJ

 Many lawmakers are receiving threats and worry for their safety after the U.S. Capitol was so easily breached on Jan.
 6 by supporters of then-President Donald Trump who wanted to overturn the election.
 The rioters were hunting for lawmakers, calling out House Speaker Nancy Pelosi and then-Vice President Mike Pence by name as they roamed the building and members fled the House and Senate.
 In a statement Friday, the Capitol Police said that there has been a 107% increase in threats against members of Congress this year compared to 2020 and “provided the unique threat environment we currently live in, the Department is confident the number of cases will continue to increase.”

-Bolton’s report said that the department “has experienced issues” because of the increase in threats over the last five years and recommended that the force hire more agents who are dedicated to assessing threats.
-It said multiple deficiencies led to a lack of communication and guidance ahead of the siege and recommended a stand-alone division similar to the U.S. Secret Service that protects the president.
+A new inspector general report, one of several Bolton is preparing in response to the insurrection, said the department “has experienced issues” because of the increase in threats over the last five years and recommended the force hire more agents who are dedicated to assessing threats.

-“A stand-alone entity, with a defined mission dedicated to countersurveillance activities in support of protecting the Congressional Community, would improve the Department’s ability to identify and disrupt individuals or groups intent on engaging in illegal activity directed at the Congressional Community and its legislative process,” the report says, according to a summary released by the House Administration Committee.
+Bolton said there were multiple deficiencies that led to a lack of communication and guidance ahead of the siege.
+He said the department’s guidance on counterintelligence was “outdated or vague” — some so ancient that it referred to Blackberry communication devices, which are now rarely used.

-In Friday’s statement, the Capitol Police said they have already taken “significant steps” to improve counterintelligence and agreed that a stand-alone intelligence division would be helpful, but said they’d need more money to achieve it.
-The statement says the Capitol Police have about 30 agents and analysts doing the same job as more than 100 in the Secret Service, while the Capitol Police had 9,000 cases in 2020 and the Secret Service had 8,000.
+Bolton told the panel that the Capitol Police is in the process of opening up two regional offices so it can better protect lawmakers at home.
+The department confirmed that on Monday, saying they will be opening up offices in San Francisco and Tampa, Florida.

 The House is also scheduled to hear this week from former acting Defense Secretary Christopher Miller, who will testify about his role in approving National Guard troops during the insurrection.
 The troops did not arrive until several hours after the riots began, a subject that has attracted intense interest in Congress.